What is a charter school?

-What the path is for CSA learners after middle school?
+What is the path for CSA learners after middle school?

 CSA will provide all the options available for your young person to continue in their pathways of STEAM, especially related to aerospace and aviation.
-These include traditional high school programs, hybrid opportunities (partially online and partial on campus) online coursework and specialized pathways.
+These include traditional high school programs, hybrid opportunities (partially online and partial on campus), online coursework, and specialized pathways.
 In addition, we will strive to help our learners make connections with aviation and aerospace communities through job shadowing, clubs, and national competitions.